 One of the perks is enjoying the sunset while kicking back on the comfy lounge chairs, and making proper use of the complimentary wine direct from a local winery.

 The English gardens and landscaping are perfectly groomed, with trees and hedges.

 The plants are so lush that your room or cottage is going to blend right in with nature, letting you feel like you’re the only one on the grounds.

-Character & Charm, Galore.
+Character & Charm, Galore

 The centerpiece of this lovely Santa Barbara Bed and Breakfast is a Victorian Manor nestled on the property that expands for about an acre.
-Combined with the Carriage Barn and English Cottages, there are 15 rooms total.
+Combined with the Carriage Barn and English Cottages, there are 15 rooms in total.

 Built in 1874, not an ounce of charm was lost over time.
 Large banana leaves, fresh-cut lawns, and fountains along hedge-lined pathways lead you to your room.
 I stayed in the Greenwich Cottage, my own secluded abode with a private patio.

-Entering my cottage, I was greeted with fresh baked cookies, an hors d’oeuvres plate, and the red wine I requested.
+Entering my cottage, I was greeted with freshly baked cookies, an hors d’oeuvres plate, and the red wine I requested.
 It was hard to think about the “breakfast” part of Bed and Breakfast, even with the scrumptious menu staring me in the face.
 No need to rush, I had till 8 pm to put in my order.